Healthy Living Guide for Families (2026): 7 Science-Backed Habits for Nutrition, Sleep & Wellness

 Physical health is equally important as mental health.
 Emotional wellbeing may be influenced by stress, academic pressure and overexposure to digital devices both in children and adults.

-Mindfulness techniques can assist a person to be more conscious of his/her thoughts and feelings, thus bringing about relaxation and minimizing stress.
+Mindfulness techniques may help a person to be more conscious of his or her thoughts and feelings, thus it’s an important for relaxation and minimizing stress.

 Benefits of Mindfulness